Vennetianusha/payment-gateway-async/README.md

 This project is a production-style **asynchronous payment gateway backend** built using **Node.js, Express, PostgreSQL, Redis, and Docker**.

-It demonstrates real-world backend engineering concepts such as **async processing, background workers, payment lifecycle management, and containerized microservices**.
+It demonstrates real-world backend concepts such as **asynchronous processing, background workers, payment lifecycle management, and containerized services**.

 ---

 ## ✨ Key Features

-- REST API to create and manage payments
+- REST API for creating payments
-- Asynchronous payment processing using Redis queues
+- Asynchronous payment processing using Redis
-- PostgreSQL database for persistent storage
+- PostgreSQL for persistent payment storage
 - Background worker for payment execution
-- Dockerized services for easy setup and deployment
+- Dockerized setup for easy deployment
-- Modular and scalable backend architecture
+- Clean and modular backend architecture

 ---